 Meaning of Compound Interest

 Compound Interest is the most prevalent form of calculating interest on loans, deposits, and investments.
 It is a form of interest on the principal amount plus all the interest accumulated to date.
 In simple interest, the fixed interest gets calculated in every period on the principal amount.
-But in case of compound interest, interest is added to the last principal amount for calculating interest for the current period.
+But in the case of compound interest, interest is added to the last principal amount for calculating interest for the current period.
 In other words, the interest amount for the current period will be added to the principal or base amount.
 This amount will become the principal amount for calculating interest for the next period.
 Hence, it is a form of reinvestment of interest with every passing period.

 The formula for compound interest calculation is: